The modern CFO: data-wrangler for corporate strategy

 Interview with David Axson

 The Global Lead of CFO Strategies at Accenture Strategy, David Axson is also the author of “The Management Mythbuster” (Wiley 2010).
 He has over 30 years’ experience in consulting, finance, industry and entrepreneurship working with clients in more than 40 countries.
+In this interview, David speaks with prepaid card provider Soldo as to how technology has already changed the role of the CFO and how it will continue to have an impact.

 How has the role of the CFO changed – and why?